abhirathmahipal/BooksGalore/README.md

 - Install requirements ```pip install -r requirements.txt```
 - If on Linux ```./start.sh```
 - If on Windows open ```start.bat``` to start the server
+- Extensively tested on Windows
+- Inadequate testing on Linux

 ## Some Bugs and Smells